blockfirm/pine-api/README.md

 * `txid` – (*string*) The hash of the transaction

 ### `GET` /v1/bitcoin/fee/estimate
-Estimates the transaction fee based on the fees in the recent blocks.
+Estimates the transaction fee based on the fees in the recent blocks. **Not yet implemented.**

 **Returns**
 Returns the estimated fee per byte in satoshis, e.g.